Fashion at The Salisbury Museum

 The garments are from all aspects of life including weddings and christenings, formal occasions and occupations such as farming and the military.
 Accessories also form a large part of the collection and these include fans, brooches, parasols, buttons, gloves, hats and shoes.

-The Look Again project
+Look Again

 In 2018, the museum started Look Again: Discovering Centuries of Fashion and worked alongside young people, experts and volunteers to redisplay the fashion collection.